freqtrade/freqtrade/docs/freqai.md

 freqtrade trade --strategy FreqaiExampleStrategy --config config_freqai.example.json --freqaimodel LightGBMRegressor
 ```

-By default, FreqAI will not find find any existing models and will start by training a new one
+By default, FreqAI will not find any existing models and will start by training a new one
 given the user configuration settings.
 Following training, it will use that model to make predictions on incoming candles until a new model is available.
 New models are typically generated as often as possible, with FreqAI managing an internal queue of the pairs to try and keep all models equally "young."
 FreqAI will always use the newest trained model to make predictions on incoming live data.
 If users do not want FreqAI to retrain new models as often as possible, they can set `live_retrain_hours` to tell FreqAI to wait at least that number of hours before retraining a new model.
 Additionally, users can set `expired_hours` to tell FreqAI to avoid making predictions on models aged over this number of hours.

 If the user wishes to start dry/live from a backtested saved model, the user only needs to reuse
 the same `identifier` parameter